 The very first step on how to break unhealthy eating habits is to recognize what habit you are trying to break.
 You need to know exactly what the problem is.

-To be most successful, I suggest you focus on breaking one unhealthy eating habit at a time.
+To improve your chances of breaking the habit, I suggest you focus on breaking only one unhealthy eating habit at a time.
 The example I’m using could technically be broken down into two habits; late-night eating and emotional overeating.

 It takes practice and observation to identify what is triggering our unhealthy eating behaviors.
 One good method to help figure it out is to journal or talk with someone about how you were feeling or what happened prior to the behavior.